-value of the proved oil, condensate, liquefied petroleum gas (LPG), and gas reserves of certain properties in which Vår Energi ASA (Vår Energi) has represented it holds an interest.
-The properties evaluated herein consist of fields located in Norway.
+This report presents estimates, as of December 31, 2023, of the extent and value of the proved oil, condensate, liquefied petroleum gas (LPG), and gas reserves of certain properties in which Vår Energi ASA (Vår Energi) has represented it holds an interest.
+The properties evaluated herein consist of fields located offshore Norway.
 A list of the properties evaluated in this report is shown in Table 1.